ekryski/feathers-devops-playground/README.md

-# feathers-docker
+# feathers-devops-playground

 > A playground for Feathers infrastructure configurations

 This repos contains test/example configurations for deploying our Feathers infrastructure.
 It's not really for public consumption but we open source all the things in case someone finds this useful.
+It is **not** published to npm as a module.

 ## Consul